NathanPJF/training-lessons/exercises/# Exercise 4: HTML - Id attribute.md

 # HTML - Id attribute

-**ID attributes** are similar to class attributes in that they are used to apply additional styling to elements.
+**ID attributes** are similar to class attributes in that they can be used to apply additional styling to elements.

 #### HTML